Textron: Able Aerospace Services

 Able Aerospace Services is an international business and $70 million aerospace enterprise that is performing more than 2,800 proprietary FAA-approved repairs on aircraft and components.

 ATAC

 Airborne Tactical Advantage Company (ATAC) is a government contractor based in Newport News, Virginia.

 Arctic Cat

 On March 6, 2017, Textron acquired Arctic Cat for US$247M.
 Arctic Cat is a manufacturer of snowmobiles, all-terrain vehicles, and side-by-sides.
-Textron operates Arctic Cat as a subsidiary of Textron Specialized Vehicles.
+Textron sold the Arctic Cat division in April of 2025 to former executive Brad Darling.
+This came a few months after Textron announced it was halting manufacturing at its Thief River Falls and Saint Cloud, MN locations.
+Textron operated Arctic Cat as a subsidiary of Textron Specialized Vehicles.